 2) Get Engaged

-Personal injury attorney can’t expect results from your social media marketing if your posts are never seen.
+Personal injury attorneys can’t expect results from your social media marketing if your posts are never seen.
 Major social sites use algorithms that reward posts that get a lot of engagement (e.g., likes, shares, comments) by making them more prominent in your followers’ feeds.
 It may sound circular, but in order to get engagement, you need to be engaging.
 You can accomplish this by being timely and compelling.
 A great way to accomplish this is by asking your audience questions that require responses (thereby sparking a conversation that you can also participate in).
 If all else fails, use pictures, videos, or GIFs—it’s prettier than text and people like pretty.

 3) Give Them What They Want